camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 ### `DefaultDeploymentConfiguration`

-If auto deployment is enabled (this is by default) all processes found in the classpath will be deployed.
+If auto deployment is enabled (this is the case by default), all processes found in the classpath are deployed.
 The resource pattern can be changed using properties (see [properties](#camunda-engine-properties)).

 ### `DefaultJpaConfiguration`

-If JPA is enabled and a `entityManagerFactory` bean is configured the process engine will be enabled to use JPA (see [properties](#camunda-engine-properties)).
+If JPA is enabled and a `entityManagerFactory` bean is configured, the process engine is enabled to use JPA (see [properties](#camunda-engine-properties)).

 ### `DefaultAuthorizationConfiguration`

 Applies the authorization configuration to the process engine.
-If not configured the `camunda` default values will be used (see [properties](#camunda-engine-properties)).
+If not configured, the `camunda` default values are used (see [properties](#camunda-engine-properties)).

 ## Overriding the Default Configuration